TCZIB/QA_Project_1/README.md

 to the site owner to update the movie titles but , again, anyone can submit a review!

 ## Scope of the projects
+### MVP
 There are a few basic requirements this project must hit, they are as followed:
+- A Trello board
 - At least two databases, in this case two with a relationship
 - A HTML front end, a base layout will be used and a navigation bar will be used
 - WTForms to allow user input
 - Self testing python to be run during each build
 - Archiving of tests to allow backtracing
+- CRUD Functionality
+- Usage of VCS (GIT)

+### Personal Goals
+I would like to tailor my own goals to the MVP so that I am not doing and unecessary work, a few of my own goals are as follows:
+- Working list of movies, preferably with picture
+- Working review system with multiple reviews for a couple of movies
+- Rigidity in my code, I want my code to be top notch and ensure it is to standard practice

 ## Design specification